Mark Phillips | November 2019

 Applying the auditing competency standard

-Answers to some frequently asked questions about the auditing competency standard
+Answers to frequently asked questions about the auditing competency standard